Aefled & Eleanor: A Poet’s Tale

 Poet and Translator.
 Winner of the Rossica Translation Prize 2014

-“arresting and original…”
+“Arresting and original…”

 “Aefled & Eleanor: A Poet’s Tale is arresting and original.
 I like in particular the whole conception of a female poetry and the way this is matched in images coming out of and dealing with the womb of things, the weave of life as lived from day to day and apprehended from a woman’s consciousness.
 A fine book.”